ranjan-stha/utilities/attendance_manager_v2/README.md

 Install this executable in drive C:\

+For Mac users, install the tesseract package using: brew install tesseract

 After the installation, you can run the below script.

 <b>$ python 0 transfer.py Book1.csv name <image1.{jpg|png} image2.{jpg|png} ......> "Sep 2" </b> </br>